 Every ExpressVPN subscription comes packaged with the MediaStreamer smart DNS proxy service.
 Many devices don’t support VPN apps, but do allow you to change your default DNS servers.
 For devices like the Apple TV, PlayStation 4, and Xbox One, you can go into the internet settings and replace the default DNS server IP addresses with MediaStreamer IPs.

-With MediaStreamer set up, I can unblock all sorts of region-locked content from abroad.
+With MediaStreamer set up, I can unblock all sorts of region-locked data content from abroad.
 That includes Netflix and most other major streaming services, which I’ll cover in more detail a bit later.
-MediaStreamer doesn’t offer the same security and privacy benefits as the normal VPN, though.
+MediaStreamer doesn’t offer the same security and online privacy benefits as the normal VPN, though.